Introduction

 The provisions of the election of the President are laid down in Article 54 of the Constitution of India.
 The Presidential and Vice-Presidential Election Act 1952 led to the establishment of this Constitutional provision.

-Mr. Ram Nath Kovind is the current President of India.
-He took is charge on July 25th, 2017.
-He is the 14th President of India and was appointed with by the electoral college.
+Droupdi Murmu is the current President of India.
+She assumed office on 25 July 2022.
+She is the 15th President of India and was appointed by the electoral college.

 The qualification of be the President of India are given below: